-Joanna writes and speaks about academic freedom, higher education, schools, gender, feminism, children and families.
+Joanna writes and speaks about academic freedom, education and feminism.
 Her writing has been published everywhere from The Times Higher Education to Early Years Educator; from the Telegraph to the Erotic Review.

 Open Democracy, The ‘decolonise the curriculum’ movement re-racialises knowledge